-- It includes a description of the internal target groups of communication within the organisation's CO2 Performance Ladder Projects, including at least one key person for the CO2 Performance Ladder Project identified in §7.2; - It includes a description of the external target groups of the organisation's CO2
+- It includes a description of the internal target groups of communication within the organisation's CO2 Performance Ladder Projects, including at least one key person for the CO2 Performance Ladder Project identified in §7.2; - It includes a description of the external target groups of the organisation's CO2 Performance Ladder Project communications, including at least the project's client; - It contains the approach for communication on CO2 Performance Ladder Projects, minimally consisting of regular internal project consultation and consultation with project partners (including subcontractors) and the project client.
+During both internal and external consultations, attention should be paid to

-Performance Ladder Project communications, including at least the project's client; - It contains the approach for communication on CO2 Performance Ladder Projects, minimally consisting of regular internal project consultation and consultation with project partners (including subcontractors) and the project client. - During both internal and external consultations, attention should be paid to - the choice of and progress on the implementation of measures; - the progress and trends related to energy consumption on the project; - the progress and trends related to emissions due to energy consumption on the project.
+- $\ ^{\star}$ the choice of and progress on the implementation of measures; - \star the progress and trends related to energy consumption on the project; - the progress and trends related to emissions due to energy consumption on the project; - the progress and trends related to the project's upstream and downstream emissions.